tanker242/csci41-heap-rpg/README.md

 Create battle system to reduce players HP, check heap for attack priority, check MP values for special attacks, check for dead objects to exit the battle loop or lose the game.
 ~Issac??

-Scripts for various parts of the game.
+Story scripts for various parts of the game.
-~Everyone contribues, but.. maybe Saleh..
-Maybe Chris??
+~Everyone contribues, primary Saleh, maybe Chris aswell?

 Create puzzles that uses a type of data structure ~Issac & Jacob